PiXeL16/buddybuild-dashboard/README.md

 }
 ```

-Place your BuddyBuild auth token in a `.env` file at the root of the project.
+Place your BuddyBuild `Auth Token` in a `.env` file at the root of the project.
 It should look something like this:

 ```